• Skip to primary navigation

 Recipe card for peach galette with a pie crust filled with sliced peaches.

-Lemon Thyme Peach Galette is made with fresh yellow peaches coated with honey, seasoned with lemon thyme, and baked in a buttery flaky homemade pie crust.
+Lemon Peach Galette is made with fresh yellow peaches coated with honey, seasoned with thyme, and baked in a buttery flaky homemade pie crust.
 Peach pie flavors in an open face galette also referred to as a rustic fruit tart, that tastes just like summer!

 Baked open face peach galette with a bowl of honey on table.